 Let's explore this intricate process of creation.

 Initially, drinking horns were made from bovine horns.
 However, as the craft evolved, other materials like metal and glass were incorporated.
-The material chosen often signified the status and wealth of the user.
+The material chosen often signifies the status and wealth of the user.

 The process of crafting a drinking horn begins with hollowing out the horn, followed by meticulous cleaning and curing.